cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 * Jump to `96` (`WRONG...`)
 * Jump to `CURRENT + 48` (48, in this case)

-I didn't want to end up on scene 96, so i checked the menus 1 and 48.
+I didn't want to end up on scene 96, so I checked the menus 1 and 48.

-When i opened up the menu 1 in BDEdit i clearly saw the same pattern that i saw in menu 0.
+When I opened up the menu 1 in BDEdit I clearly saw the same pattern that I saw in menu 0.

 Moving on to menu 48, and the pattern observed was mostly the same, but there were only 2 type of buttons:
 * Jump to `CURRENT + 1` (49)